Undergraduate Summer Research Internships (USRI)

 Program Outcomes

-• Advance research, scholarship and creativity across Western
+• Advance research, scholarship, and creative activity across Western.

 Student Objectives

-• Co-develop and execute a short-term research project, to be completed in the 16-week program time frame under the mentorship of a faculty member
+• Co-develop and execute a short-term research project, to be completed in the 16-week program time frame, under the supervision of a faculty member.

 • Learn about open access and Western’s repository through storage of a copy of the research output in Western’s Institutional Repository Scholarship@Western

-• In consultation with their faculty supervisor, will develop and produce a multimodal research output oriented to lay audiences.
-They can select the most appropriate format for their research output based on their summer research project
+• In consultation with their faculty supervisor, develop and produce a multimodal research output oriented to lay audiences.
+Students can select the most appropriate format for their research output based on their summer research project.

 • Participate in a minimum of four professional development workshops that will aid in the creation of their research output and will support the summer research experience.
 This will be based on individual learning plans co-developed with their supervisors.

-• Participation in student reflection opportunities, end of program surveys including a program evaluation and a demographic survey); note that this is a condition of funding.
+• articipation in student reflection opportunities, end of program surveys including a program evaluation and a demographic survey); note that this is a condition of funding

 Faculty Supervisor Objectives